nlharri/read-db-data-mongodb-express-node/README.md

 touch index.js
 ```

-The implementation of the server looks like the following:
+The implementation of the server looks like the following.
+This needs to be put to `index.js`

 ```javascript
 var express = require('express');